What is Poly B Plumbing?

 See our “Choosing a Poly B Contractor” page for information about hiring a contractor and getting the job done properly.

-We have many people who write us asking for a contractor and we refer our inquiries to a Calgary based company called Urban Piping Ltd. They have a great reputation for getting the job done quickly and efficiently leaving your home in the same condition as it was prior to finding Poly B piping throughout your home.
+We have many people who write us asking for a contractor and we refer our inquiries to a company called Urban Piping Ltd. With 3 offices across western Canada, They have a great reputation for getting the job done quickly and efficiently leaving your home in the same condition as it was prior to finding Poly B piping throughout your home.
 They can offer different solutions and cost effective approaches for anyone dealing with Poly B issues.